engrit-illinois/Get-DiskSpace/README.md

 Intended just for a fast glance at disk space health of multiple machines.
 It's very fast, except when it tries to contact machines which don't respond.

 # Requirements
 Currently this is only tested on Windows PowerShell 5.1.
 It has known, as of yet undiagnosed issues on PowerShell 7.
+Probably related to the deprecation of `Get-WmiObject`.

 # Usage
 1. Download `Get-DiskSpace.psm1` to `$HOME\Documents\WindowsPowerShell\Modules\Get-DiskSpace\Get-DiskSpace.psm1`.